Stabilizing Spiking Neuron Training

-Figure \ref{fig:conditions}, shows the results of training after choosing initial hyper-parameters with the theoretical conditions.
-Results are shown for the LIF network on the SHD task, with the exponential SG.
-The accuracy achieved by applying the different conditions is compared with the \textit{naive} initialization, where all weights are initialized with the \textit{Glorot} Uniform initialization, the one that gave the best accuracy in the initialization study above.
-Condition II is the one to improve accuracy most when applied on its own, but the best performance is achieved when all conditions are used together.
-When all conditions are applied, a LIF network is able to achieve a validation accuracy of $92.7\pm1.5$ and $65.2\pm3.1$ test accuracy, compared to $87.3\pm1.4$ validation and $58.4\pm4.9$ test accuracy of the naive initialization.
+Keeping in mind that we can exploit a low initial sparsity as a regularization mechanism, we have proposed a method for stabilizing LIF networks inspired by FFN initializations \cite{glorot2010understanding, he2015delving}, that determines initialization weights and SG shape.
+The four conditions we propose, result in a SG that depends on the network and the task.
+Fig.~\ref{fig:conditions} shows training results with our conditions for the LIF network on the SHD task, with exponential SG, against the unconditioned baseline.
+Condition II improves accuracy the most when applied on its own, but the best performance is achieved with all conditions together.
+When all conditions are applied, a LIF network achieves a $92.7\pm1.5$ validation and $75.8\pm3.1$ test accuracy, compared to $87.3\pm1.4$ validation and $69.0\pm5.8$ test accuracy without conditions.